rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryList;
 {{< /highlight >}}

-Finally, you can import the fragment in the Profile component's file to use it for your query again.
+Finally, import the fragment in the Profile component's file to use it again.

 {{< highlight javascript "hl_lines=3 16 23" >}}
 ...